SimpleBus/symfony-bridge/UPGRADE-2.0.md

 In 1.0 commands and events had a `name()` method which returned their names.
 This name was also used in the service tags for command and event handlers.
-The new default is that commands and events don't have a `name()` method anymore and their name is just their fullly-qualified class name (FQCN):
+The new default is that commands and events don't have a `name()` method anymore and their name is just their fully-qualified class name (FQCN):

 ### Commands and command handlers, events and event handlers